How our beer is brewed

 Step 2: Grinding

 Picture the coffee grinder you have at home, only huge.
 It’s called a grist mill and that’s what we use to crush the barley hulls, exposing the starchy substance inside.
-It also helps to ensure the grist — or milled barley powder — is the perfect consistency for the next steps.
+The grind must be perfect – not too coarse, not too fine – for the brew to succeed.
+The resulting ground barley, called grist, is a big factor in what determines a beer’s flavor and color.

 Step 3: Mashing